-La Jolla Recovery offers residential and non-residential treatment services to men and women who suffer from
+La Jolla Recovery offers transformative residential and non-residential treatment services to those suffering from

 La Jolla Recovery recognizes that each person has unique individual needs

 Detoxification/Residential Program Description

 Detox is recommended for those who need residential and detoxification services to maintain abstinence from chemical dependency.
 The detoxification program operates 24 hours a day, seven days a week, on a residential basis.

 Our detox program provides a comprehensive initial screening assessment, which is conducted to determine whether further evaluation or review is needed.
 We screen for alcohol and other drug use, depression, traumatic experiences, anxiety, excessive worries/stress, self-harm, hyperactivity, psychotic symptoms, eating disorders, nutritional health, educational needs, pain, and conduct disorders.
 Once the initial screening is conducted, a comprehensive assessment of the problem areas identified in the initial evaluation is completed.
 All clients will meet the assessment and admission criteria for residential and detoxification treatment for chemical dependency.
 Our program is a highly effective integrative treatment model focusing on the whole person and the family system.

 La Jolla Recovery detox programs guide clients through all stages of treatment and recovery.
 Our comprehensive continuum of treatment services ensures that clients receive the appropriate level of care based on their specific needs while assisting them in attaining healthy and productive lives free of the negative influences and consequences of substance use and dependence.
 We aim to integrate the client’s needs within our varied program structures.

 Depending on the type and severity of drugs or alcohol, our detoxification program will typically last 7 to 10 days.
 After the detoxification phase, we anticipate our residential program will last 30 – 60 days of treatment.